tkerber/yggdrasil/README.md

 ## Not Asked Questions

-Q: Why Haskell?
+Q: Why Idris?

-A: In an environment where things behave adversarially, having a very powerful type system is useful to reason about what things *can* do.
-Further, pure, functional languages allow restricting the communication between components that should not communicate, and lend themselves more easily to formal reasoning.
-Eventually the goal is to formally prove statements about execution as well, but we are a long way off.
+A: Idris is both a dependently-typed programming language, and a theorem prover, which comes with the territory of powerful type systems.
+The highly generic type system allows yggdrasil to reason and prove statements about highly generic protocols.

 Q: Why AGPL?